Doctor Strange in the Multiverse of Madness could be the most important MCU movie since Avengers: Endgame.

-Olsen is set to co-star alongside Cumberbatch as Wanda’s new alter-ego Scarlet Witch, and she’ll have a big role to play in the movie’s plot (more on this later).
+Olsen will co-star alongside Cumberbatch as Scarlet Witch, and she’ll have a big role to play in the movie’s plot (more on this later).

-The only announced newcomer thus far is Gomez (The Baby-Sitter Club), who has been cast as America Chavez.
-The character also goes by the superhero pseudonym Miss America, and her comic origins story also alludes to Doctor Strange 2's exploration of new dimensions and alternate realities.
+The only announced newcomer thus far is Gomez (The Baby-Sitter Club) as America Chavez, who also goes by the pseudonym Miss America.

-In the comics, Chavez hails from the Utopian Parallel, a dimension that exists out of space and time to the Marvel Multiverse.
-When the Utopian Parallel is threatened by black holes, which would pull it in different directions across the Multiverse, Chavez's mothers Amalia and Elena sacrifice themselves to stop this from happening.
-The sole survivor of her race, Chavez uses her abilities to open an interdimensional portal to find a new home – one which leads her to Earth.
+In the comics, Chavez hails from the Utopian Parallel, a dimension that exists out of space and time to the Marvel multiverse.
+When the Utopian Parallel is threatened by black holes, which would pull it in different directions across the multiverse, Chavez's mothers Amalia and Elena sacrifice themselves to stop this from happening.
+The sole survivor of her race, Chavez uses her abilities to open an interdimensional portal to find a new home – leading her to Earth.

 We don't know if Chavez's comic origins will carry over into Doctor Strange 2, or if she'll be introduced in a different way.
-Whatever happens, it'll be cool to see one of Marvel's newest popular heroes make her live-action debut.
+Still, it'll be cool to see one of Marvel's newest popular heroes make her live-action debut.

-According to Somerset Live, a UK newspaper, Klyne and Hilliard were spotted on set during the final week of filming.
-Per the report, several days of shooting occurred on a large farm known as Burrow Hill Cider Farm, with one scene reportedly costing £2 million (approximately US$2.8 million).
-Local residents say Klyne and Hilliard were seen on location, but there’s been no leaked photographs to verify these claims.
+According to UK newspaper Somerset Live, Klyne and Hilliard were spotted on set during the final week of filming.
+Scenes are said to have been shot on a large farm known as Burrow Hill Cider Farm, with one sequence reportedly costing £2 million (approximately US$2.8 million).
+Local residents say Klyne and Hilliard made appearances, but there’s been no leaked photographs to verify these claims.

-Additionally, we may also be visiting Earth-616, which is the main Marvel universe in the comics.
-According to the Spotlight actor page for Jon Prophet, who has appeared in The Witches and Wonder Woman 1984, we'll see Prophet play a character known only as "New Yorker 616".
+We may also be visiting Earth-616, which is the main Marvel universe in the comics.
+According to the Spotlight actor page for Jon Prophet, who has appeared in Wonder Woman 1984, we'll see him play someone known as "New Yorker 616".

-Of course, this could simply relate to the number of an extra – someone who is a background character in certain scenes – but the '616' reference is more than just that, in our opinion.
+This could simply relate to the number of an extra – someone who is a background character in certain scenes – but the '616' reference is more than just that, in our opinion.
 Earth-616 has been mentioned in the MCU, which is known as Earth-199999, on multiple occasions, such as Thor: The Dark World and Spider-Man: Far From Home.
-It isn't a stretch to assume, then, that we may see Strange, Wanda or other individuals travel to the 616 universe.
+It isn't a stretch, then, that we may see Strange, Wanda or other individuals travel to the 616 universe.

 Bruce Campbell is also believed to be making a cameo appearance (per Collider).
-Campbell worked with the film’s director, Sam Raimi, on the latter’s iconic Evil Dead series and had cameos in Raimi’s Spider-Man trilogy, too.
-It’s not known who he will be playing, though, at this stage.
+Campbell worked with Sam Raimi on the iconic Evil Dead series and had cameos in Raimi’s Spider-Man trilogy.
+It’s not known who he will be playing, though.

-Doctor Strange 2's working title was rumored to be 'Stellar Vortex', so it seems that these two actors are part of the cast.
-However, we don't know how important any of these characters are to its narrative.
+Doctor Strange 2's working title was rumored to be 'Stellar Vortex', so it seems that these actors are part of the cast.
+Hopefully, we'll get official confirmation on this front soon.

 Doctor Strange in the Multiverse of Madness plot: what’s it about?

-We only have a brief synopsis to go on in an official capacity, but there are other rumors and Marvel projects that hint at where the story could go.
+We only have a brief official synopsis so far, but there are other rumors and Marvel projects that hint at where the story could go.

 Per a November 2020 casting call on Backstage.com, Doctor Strange 2 will follow “the events of Avengers: Endgame.
 Dr Stephen Strange continues his research on the Time Stone, but an old friend-turned-enemy puts an end to his plans and causes Strange to unleash unspeakable evil.”

 What can we interpret from this?
 There are only two options for this friend-turned-enemy – Mordo and Wanda.
-We already know that Mordo has turned to the dark side, so the smart money should be on him causing some form of havoc.
+We know that Mordo has turned to the dark side, so we expect him to cause some havoc.

-WandaVision’s villain Agatha Harkness (Kathryn Hahn) hinted that the Scarlet Witch would “destroy the world”, which may be a warning that Wanda will be consumed by the Darkhold’s influence.
-If she is, Wanda may end up being the vessel for unleashing this ‘unspeakable evil’.
+WandaVision’s villain Agatha Harkness hinted that the Scarlet Witch would “destroy the world”, which may be a warning that Wanda will be consumed by the Darkhold’s influence.
+It's possible that she'll try and use it to get Billy and Tommy back for good, but that could spell trouble for the MCU and wider multiverse.
+In doing so, Wanda may end up being the vessel for unleashing this ‘unspeakable evil’.

-Regardless, it sounds like Doctor Strange 2 will be the most surreal Marvel movie ever.
-In an April 2021 Glamour magazine interview, Olsen said “It’s a bonkers movie, they’re definitely going for that horror show vibe”, which will no doubt be aided by Raimi’s filmmaking roots – comments she backed up in another interview (via CinemaBlend).
+Either way, it sounds like Doctor Strange 2 will be the most surreal Marvel movie ever.
+In an April 2021 Glamour magazine interview, Olsen said “It’s a bonkers movie, they’re definitely going for that horror show vibe”, which will no doubt be aided by Raimi’s filmmaking roots – comments that she backed up in another interview (via CinemaBlend).

 Doctor Strange in the Multiverse of Madness: who is the villain?

-The demon lord Mephisto was thought to be WandaVision’s primary villain, so he could be Doctor Strange 2’s antagonist.
-After all, Wanda’s playing with the Darkhold, so it wouldn’t be a stretch to see her unleash Mephisto.
+Mephisto was thought to be WandaVision’s primary villain, so he could be Doctor Strange 2’s antagonist.
+After all, Wanda’s playing with the Darkhold, so it wouldn’t be a stretch for her to unleash Mephisto.
 The demon lord has an appetite for stealing peoples’ souls, and the collapse of the multiverse – with the potential for incalculable deaths – would be music to Mephisto’s ears.

-One final possibility to consider is, strangely, Marvel heroine Clea – and her inclusion appears to be more than just a theory.
-In late March, supposed concept art for Doctor Strange 2 leaked online and appeared to show Clea sitting on a throne built out of dark matter:
+One other possibility to consider is, strangely, Marvel heroine Clea – and her inclusion appears to be more than just a theory.
+In March 2021, supposed concept art for Doctor Strange 2 leaked online and appeared to show Clea sitting on a throne:

 🚨 Doutor Estranho, Feiticeira Escarlate, Wong, Clea, Mordo e America Chávez aparecem em artes conceituais vazadas de #DoctorStrangeInTheMultiverseOfMadness pic.twitter.com/yAn2YzTHjeMarch 25, 2021

 While it’s unclear if this is official concept art, Clea has ties to Doctor Strange in the comics and the MCU.
 For one, she’s the daughter of Umar, who is the sister of Dark Dimension ruler Dormammu.
-We saw Dormammu in Doctor Strange’s first solo movie outing, so it isn’t out of the realms of possibility that Clea could appear.
+We saw Dormammu in Doctor Strange’s first movie, so it's possible that Clea could appear.

 As for the source material, Clea was trained in the mystic arts by Strange and the pair soon become lovers.
 Clea often helps Strange to defend Earth from interdimensional threats, but returns to the Dark Dimension to lead a rebellion against Dormammu.
 She eventually becomes the Dark Dimension’s Sorceress Supreme, and continues to ward off Dormammu’s attempts to reclaim the throne.